 Lemohai is a contemporary language from the planet Tekuo.
-Its speakers are a race of Ikhe, who call themselves the Romohai.
-They are found mainly on the island of Mohai, though some moved to colonies on the mainland during the island’s Imperial Era.
+Its speakers are a race of Ike, who call themselves the Romohai.
+They are found mainly on the island of Mohai, though some moved to colonies abroad during the island’s Imperial Era.

 There are some 15.6 million native speakers in all.
-Around 12.1 million live on Mohai, whilst the rest live in nearby mainland countries, mostly in ports and large cities.
-The language is also used as a lingua franca across much of North Aheku and widely studied as a second language.
+Around 12.1 million live on Mohai, whilst the rest live in nearby countries, mostly in ports and large cities.
+Lemohai is widely studied as a second language across much of North-East Aheku.

-The morphosyntactic alignment of Lemohai is accusative-secundative.
-There are also two genitive cases.
+The morphosyntactic alignment is accusative-secundative.
+There are also two genitive case particles.
 Word order in the unmarked clause is Subject-Verb-Object.
 Phrases are consistently head-initial.

 The language is analytic, as grammar is expressed through particles and word order rather than inflections, but a rich system of derivational morphology is available.
 The language is particularly rich in derived verb forms, especially those concerned with valence adjustment.

-Lemohai phonology is characterised by nasal vowels, aspirate stops and simple syllables.
+Lemohai phonology is characterised by nasal vowels, aspirated stops and simple syllables.
 The language is written from left to right in a unicase alphabet.